leviysoft/visor/readme.md

 ## Other notes

-LeviySoft.Visor is a fork of Tinkoff.Visor maintained independently and not related to Tinkoff in any kind.
+LeviySoft.Visor is an independently maintained fork of Tinkoff.Visor and is not related to Tinkoff in any kind.